YanSong97/MAgent-demo/README.md

 The actor for 'turning' is disabled by default.

+## Observation

+The observation has shape [view_size x view_size x 5] by default, the last dimension consist of: 0--wall position; 1--group one position; 2--group one HP; 3---group two position; 4--group two HP.

 ## baseline models

 * Independent-Q learning  (IL): individual DQN for each single agent